Passports: Frequently Asked Questions

 Yes, you can renew your passport at any time.

 No. You must provide the originals of all documents required.
-There is no exception to this rule, even if you are lodging by mail.
-The original documents can be presented at any Australian passport office worldwide.
-They do not have to be presented at the same office where you are lodging.
-Just tell the overseas office where you will be lodging the application, and a copy will be sent to that office.
+There is no exception to this rule.
+The original documents can be presented by a third party at any Australian passport office worldwide.
+They do not have to be presented at the same office where you are appearing for your interview.
+Make sure the person presenting the documents advises where you will be having your interview so that the documents can be copied and sent to that office.

 Can I get more pages added to my existing passport?